From Ohio History Central

 The oldest Jewish cemetery west of the Allegheny Mountains.
 It has eighty five graves and was used from 1821 to 1849, when the cholera epidemic filled the cemetery.

+Cholera is a disease that is spread by drinking water or eating food that is contaminated with human feces.
 People who contract cholera generally suffer from severe diarrhea, vomiting, and cramps.
-The disease is spread by drinking water or eating food that is contaminated with human feces.
-People with this illness can die from dehydration within a few hours after the symptoms first appear.
+People with this illness can die from dehydration within a few hours or days after the symptoms first appear.

 Cholera most commonly struck during spring, summer, and fall.
 Cold winters, at least in Ohio, routinely killed the cholera germ.
 Unfortunately for people stricken with cholera, the treatment, at least before the American Civil War, was almost as bad as the illness.
 Doctors routinely prescribed calomel for cholera victims.
 Calomel contained mercury, and numerous people died from mercury poisoning or suffered other ill effects from this drug.

 Cholera epidemics continued in the United States until the early 1900s.
-As sanitation improved within the United States, including chlorination of water, the illness weakened.
+As sanitation improved within the United States, including chlorination of water, the illness became less common.
 In modern nations, cholera cases are very rare.
-In under-developed countries, outbreaks remain common.
-In 1991, cholera struck both South America and Africa, killing thousands of people.
+In developing countries, cholera remains a not-uncommon disease.
 The standard treatment for cholera today is to keep the ill person hydrated with germ-free water or other fluids.